Nettilling Lake, Nunavut, Canada

 - Statistics / Weather / Helpful Links

 Looking for Nettilling Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Biting wind batters the exposed part of your face while snow collects on your parka like dust.
 The dogs keep pace as your sled slips across the ground.
 You are in the Arctic, Nunavut to be exact, the northernmost territory of Canada, and you are on your way to Nettilling Lake, led by a friendly Inuit guide.